jdickey/crypt_ident/README.md

 <sub style="font-size: 0.75rem;">[Back to Top](#CryptIdent)</sub>

-# License
+# Copyright and License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This Gem, its source code, and all supporting documents and artefacts are Copyright &copy;2019 by Jeff Dickey.
+They are available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 <sub style="font-size: 0.75rem;">[Back to Top](#CryptIdent)</sub>